biointec/b-move/README.md

 # b-move

-b-move is the first tool that constructs **bidirectional move structures** and supports **lossless approximate pattern matching** against them.
+**b-move** is the first tool to construct **bidirectional move structures** and support **lossless approximate pattern matching** against them.

-The [move structure](https://drops.dagstuhl.de/entities/document/10.4230/LIPIcs.ICALP.2021.101) is a run-length compressed index structure that can represent a search text in O(r) space, where r is the number of runs in the Burrows-Wheeler Transform (BWT) of the text.
-Unlike the r-index, the move structure supports very cache-efficient character extensions during pattern matching.
-The bidirectional move structure is an extension of the move structure that also indexes the reverse of the string.
-This allows for efficient pattern matching in both directions.
+The [move structure](https://drops.dagstuhl.de/entities/document/10.4230/LIPIcs.ICALP.2021.101), introduced by Nishimoto and Tabei, is a run-length compressed index structure that represents a search text in $O(r)$ space, where $r$ is the number of runs in the Burrows-Wheeler Transform (BWT) of the text.
+Unlike the [r-index](https://github.com/nicolaprezza/r-index), the move structure supports very cache-efficient character extensions during pattern matching.

+**b-move** extends this concept by constructing a **bidirectional move structure**.
+This extension indexes both the forward and reverse of the string, enabling efficient bidirectional character extensions.
+This allows **b-move** to extend a pattern $P$ in both directions, i.e., to both $cP$ and $Pc$.
+This is particularly useful for lossless approximate pattern matching, where a pattern is matched to the index to find all occurrences in the text.

+### Key Features

+* **Efficient Bidirectional Search**: Supports fast, cache-efficient bidirectional character extensions in run-length compressed space.
+* **High Performance**: Achieves bidirectional character extensions up to 8 times faster than alternative bidirectional indices like the [br-index](https://github.com/U-Ar/br-index) (bidirectional r-index), significantly narrowing the performance gap with FM-index-based tools such as [Columba](https://github.com/biointec/columba).
+* **Scalability**: Maintains the favorable memory characteristics of the br-index, allowing it to handle large genome collections efficiently.
+For example, it can store the index over 3000 complete E. coli genomes from NCBI's RefSeq collection within the RAM of a typical laptop.
+* **Lossless Approximate Pattern Matching**: Provides a robust implementation for approximate pattern matching, ensuring no loss of data accuracy during searches.

 ## Prerequisites

-b-move requires a number of packages to be installed on your system.
+**b-move** requires several packages to be installed on your system:

-Required:
 * CMake (recommended minimum version 3.10)
 * gcc (recommended minimum version 7.5)
 * Google's Sparsehash
 * [SDSL-lite](https://github.com/simongog/sdsl-lite)

-b-move internally integrates code from the following external repositories:
+**b-move** internally integrates code from the following external repositories:
 * [Columba](https://github.com/biointec/columba): the base of the search schemes implementation
 * [radixSA64](https://github.com/mariusmni/radixSA64): for building suffix arrays
 * [br-index](https://github.com/U-Ar/br-index): for building the permuted longest common prefix array